 As part of the Library’s Digital Scholarship team, her work centres on digital scholarship skill development for staff.
 Since its inception in 2012, she has managed the design and delivery of the Library’s unique and ground-breaking Digital Scholarship Training Programme which prepares staff for the computational turn in humanities research.
 This bespoke training programme engages staff with a variety of interesting and inspiring training opportunities, helping ensure the Library’s capacity to support emerging areas of modern scholarship continues apace of digital transformations.
 Nora speaks widely on the value of investing in staff skills in this area, providing guidance to institutions around the world, and offering advice on ways to implement similar training opportunities.

-She also undertakes projects experimenting with digital methods to improve and open up access to digital collections in the cultural heritage sector.
+She also collaborates on novel experiments which leverage digital methods to improve and open up access to digital collections in the cultural heritage sector.
 Exemplary projects include supporting state-of-the-art research into the Automatic Transcription of Historical Handwritten Arabic Texts, and crowdsourcing the transcription of Chinese & Indonesian printed card catalogues.

-Nora is involved in a wide range of knowledge exchange activities and networks on the topic of digital scholarship such as the LIBER Digital Humanities working group, Turing Data Science and Digital Humanities SIG: Teaching Subgroup, Cyclades: Corpora and Corpus Linguistics for Digital Humanities Consortium amongst others.
+Nora currently sits on High Level External Review Committee for Portugal's INCODE 2030, a national programme on digital skills.
+She is also involved in a wide range of knowledge exchange activities and networks on the topic of digital scholarship such as the LIBER Digital Humanities working group, Turing Data Science and Digital Humanities SIG: Teaching Subgroup, Cyclades: Corpora and Corpus Linguistics for Digital Humanities Consortium amongst others.

 Previous to the British Library, Nora held the position of Archivist at Rafael Vinoly Architects, an international architectural firm based in London and New York.
 In this capacity she spearheaded a major records management and digital archive project, overseeing the digitisation of over 700 linear feet of in-house documents and drawings that are of legal, contractual, and historical relevancy to the firm.